psenough/teach_yourself_demoscene_in_14_days/README.md

 Demoscene has a natural deadline called a demoparty.
 Every demoscener has a "oh shit, now i have to make an entry" moment, it usually comes just a few seconds after buying the party entrance tickets.

 Sure you could just go to the demoparty and socialize.
 Nothing wrong with that.
-Except everyone at the party will most likely ask you if you're working on any entry for the compos, and there is only such a limited ammount of plausible excuses you can give to not be working on an entry while you still have time.
+Except everyone at the party will most likely ask you if you're working on any entry for the compos, and there is only such a limited amount of plausible excuses you can give to not be working on an entry while you still have time.

 Even half an hour is plenty of time to do _something_.
 It might not be the mona lisa of the demoscene, but you it's never just a matter of time.
 There are even fastcompos, prepared specifically to force you to do something in small time constraints.
 If you don't have a topic to work on, people will throw a topic at you.
 There are very few socially acceptable excuses in the demoscene for not making an entry for the compos.
 No pressure, just do something!